Tempeh: Types

 Some types of tempeh are made of ingredients that would be otherwise wasted if not used.
 According to traditional Javanese customs, wasting food is deemed as a sign of disrespect to Nature and other beings, and encourages efforts to use every part of an ingredient.

 The wrappings used in tempeh making can contribute to its flavor and aroma.
 Though some prefer the traditional banana, waru or teak leaf, readily available plastic sheet wrappings have been increasingly widely used.

 Soft and fluffy tempeh made from soy pulp or tofu dregs.
 Tempe gembus usually can be found in traditional markets of Java, at a price lower than that of common soybean tempeh.
 It is made into a variety of dishes; for example it can be battered and/or fried, used in sayur lodeh, or tempe bacem.
 Tempe gembus is known by different names across Java; for example as tahu cokol or tahu susur in Temanggung.

 In Indonesia, ripe tempeh (two or more days old) is considered a delicacy.
 Names include tempe semangit ('stinky tempeh') in Java, hampir busuk ('almost rotten') tempeh or tempe kemarin ('yesterday tempeh').
 Having a slightly pungent aroma, small amounts are used as a flavoring agent in traditional Javanese sayur lodeh vegetable stew and sambal tumpang.

 In Javanese, the term gódhóng means 'leaf'.
 Traditionally tempeh is wrapped in organic banana leaf, gódhóng waru (Hibiscus tiliaceus leaf) or gódhóng jati (teak leaf).

 Pure soybean cake, tempeh made in plastic wrap without any fillings or additives such as grated raw papaya.
 This was meant to create a more "hygienic and pure" tempeh free from any impurities or unwanted microbes.

 A specialty of Malang, the rough-textured tempeh menjes kacang is made from black soybeans mixed with other ingredients, such as peanut dregs, cassava fiber, and soybean meal.
 The process of making menjes kacang is quite similar to black oncom.

 Tempe bongkrèk is a variety of tempeh from Central Java, notably Banyumas.
 It is prepared with coconut dregs.
-This type of tempeh has led to several cases of fatal food poisoning, as it occasionally gets contaminated with the bacterium Burkholderia gladioli, and the unwanted organism produces toxins (bongkrek acid and toxoflavin) from the coconut, besides killing off the Rhizopus fungus due to the antibiotic activity of bongkrek acid.
+This type of tempeh served as a main source of protein in Java due to its inexpensiveness and has led to several cases of fatal food poisoning, as it occasionally gets contaminated with the bacterium Burkholderia gladioli, and the unwanted organism produces toxins (bongkrek acid and toxoflavin) from the coconut, besides killing off the Rhizopus fungus due to the antibiotic activity of bongkrek acid.